Hey guys! TLG Content Team here with our 2nd meta report,

-Crach didn't receive a nerf last patch, so you might be wondering, why the sudden drop in popularity and power rating?
-Don't get me wrong, this deck is still extremely strong because well... it's Skellige.
-However, with the huge buff Coral has received, Bran is currently the stronger and more consistent Leader.
-Crach offers more control over the round thanks to direct removal, but can have trouble with finding proactive plays, especially when you don't have the last say.
-The list I'm sharing is greedy and plays for value.
-Check out considerations for all the possible techs.
+Crach didn’t receive a nerf last patch, so you might be wondering, why the sudden drop in popularity and power rating?
+Don’t get me wrong, this deck is still extremely strong because well... it’s Skellige.
+However, with the huge buff Coral has received, Bran is currently the stronger and more consistent leader.
+Crach offers more control over the round thanks to direct removal, but can have trouble with finding proactive plays, especially when you don’t have the last say.
+The list I’m sharing is greedy and plays for maximum value.

 Strengths: Crach often takes control of the game in R1.
 Still very consistent thanks to the good old Discard package.
 Powerful in longer rounds.
-Favoured against Monsters and engine heavy decks.
-Vabjorn is much better than Geralt: Professional or Geralt of Rivia in almost every matchup.
+Favoured against Monsters and engine-heavy decks.
+Vabjorn is better than Geralt: Professional or Geralt of Rivia in almost every matchup.

 Weaknesses: Struggles when forced to play proactively.
-If you get brute forced into a very short R3, Commander's Horn value can get disrupted.
+If you get brute-forced into a short R3, Commander’s Horn value can get disrupted.

-Considerations: Honestly, the main reason to play Crach is that thanks to his Leader ability and the sheer amount of provisions, he can tech for everything so easily.
-Djenge Frett against engine overload decks.
-Hym butchers Monsters, but might struggle to find value in other matchups.
+Considerations: Honestly, the main reason to play Crach is that thanks to his leader ability and the sheer amount of provisions, he can tech for everything so easily.
+Djenge Frett against engine decks.
+Hym butchers Monsters, but can struggle to find value in other matchups.

 As you might have guessed by now, Coral buff also affected Lippy decks.
 The deck is more consistent and has an insanely high power ceiling.
 Contrary to the popular belief, in some matchups Lippy is actually quite happy to give up the control of the first round and save Coral or even Birna for later.
 With the inclusion of special cards, you should actually be looking to execute this game plan, as filling your graveyard with junk kind of makes Lippy useless.
 Push Round 1 when you have to, but for example against Gernichora, you can happily take a timely pass instead.